 Realistic picture when subjects are interacting without any hint of falsity.
 This is a perfect shot for candid photography.

 Here’s a beneficial exercise to help your creativity – by Jared Polin on YouTube:

 Shoot without raising your camera

-When shooting in a particular event where you are in close contact with people, it is normal for people to be conscious of a camera operator within the range.
+When shooting in a particular event where you are in close contact, it is normal for people to be conscious of a camera operator within the range.

 So the best recommended tip is to capture photos without raising the camera.
 You must maintain your actions that they are not fully aware that you are already taking pictures.